taux1c/coomer_xtractor/README.md

 # Coomer Xtractor

-# IN THE COMING DAYS I WILL BE RELEASING A NEW MUCH IMPROVED COOMER SCRAPER AND RETIRING ALL OLD COOMER SCRAPERS!

 This is a simple pip package that allows you to downlaod content from coomer.su.
 Coomer is a public archiver for onlyfans and fansly accounts.
 You are then able to create your own archive of the account.